 As expected, nutrient analysis of cereal rye varied greatly across farms and by month of production.
 Table 1 summarizes the average value of the cereal rye based on the month of sampling.
-Overall, dry matter of the cereal rye averaged 21% indicating that the forage is very high in moisture and may limit dry matter intake.
+Overall, dry matter of the cereal rye averaged 21 percent, indicating the forage is very high in moisture and may limit dry matter intake.

 Cattle performance and grazing days are summarized in Table 2.
-For the fall-born calves at Allee (466 lb average initial BW), average daily gain was 1.48 lb/d; whereas, heavier spring-born heifers at Castana (657 lb at study initiation) averaged 1.7 lb/d.
-Replacement heifers grazing at McNay averaged 3.1 lb/d.
-Differences in physical rumen size and forage yield may have contributed to the differences in gain.

-Bulk density data were collected as a way to measure compaction (Table 3).
-Looking at the bulk density results and the soil texture of the field, the bulk density results still fall within the range of bulk densities considered ideal (less than 1.40 g/cm3) for plant growth according to Natural Resource Conservation Services' general relationships with soil texture (silty loam or silty clay loam) and bulk densities.
-Bulk densities that affect root growth would be 1.55 g/cm3 or greater.
+For the fall-born calves at Allee (466 lb average initial BW), average daily gain was 1.48 lb/day, whereas, heavier spring-born heifers at Western (657 lb at study initiation) averaged 1.69 lb/day.
+Replacement heifers grazing at McNay averaged 3.10 lb/day.
+Differences in cattle size and ability to consume high moisture forage based on rumen size, as well as forage yield, may have contributed to the differences in gain.
+Soil bulk density data were collected as a way to measure compaction (Table 3).
+Looking at the bulk density results and the soil texture of the field, the bulk density results still fall within the range of bulk densities considered ideal (less than 1.40 g/cm3) for plant growth, according to Natural Resource Conservation Services' general relationships with soil texture (silty loam or silty clay loam) and bulk densities.
+Bulk densities that negatively affect root growth would be 1.55 g/cm3 or greater.

 Soil moisture is another aspect that can affect compaction.
-Soil moisture data were gathered from the weather stations located on the farms during the time of grazing.
-Soil moisture at Allee and McNay was at or above field capacity.
-At Castana the soils are well drained and the soil moisture was below field capacity during grazing.
+Soil moisture data was gathered from the weather stations located on the farms during the time of grazing.
+During the time of grazing, soil moisture at Allee and McNay was at or above field capacity.
+At Western, the soils are well drained and the soil moisture was below field capacity during grazing.